reinvanoyen/dry-ecommerce/docs/payment.md

 ### Implementations available
 * [Null](https://github.com/reinvanoyen/dry-ecommerce/blob/master/src/Payment/NullPayment.php)
-  * This is the default Payment provided by [dry-ecommerce](https://github.com/reinvanoyen/dry-ecommerce).
+  * This is the default Payment provided by [dry-ecommerce](https://github.com/reinvanoyen/dry-ecommerce). *Please note*: this Payment is essentially giving away everything for free.
+Only use this Payment when no actual charging is needed.
 * [Mollie](https://github.com/reinvanoyen/dry-mollie)
   * Easy to use Dutch payment company.
 Visit [mollie.com](https://www.mollie.com) for more information.